Getting around Croatia by train

 Train from Zagreb to Split

-The railway ends in Split
+The railway to the south ends in Split

 Trains from Zagreb to Istria